hanschen/vim-ipython-cell/README.md

 ~~~

-Note that code cells can contain indentations.
-IPython's `%paste` will
+Note that code cells can be defined inside statements such as `for` loops.
-automatically dedent the code before execution.
-However, if the code cell is
+IPython's `%paste` will automatically dedent the code before execution.
-defined within e.g. a `for` loop, the code cell *will not* iterate over the
+However, if the code cell is defined inside e.g. a `for` loop, the code cell
+*will not* iterate over the loop.

-loop.
-In the example above, executing cell 4 after cell 3 will print only `Odd`
+In the example above, executing cell 4 after cell 3 will print `Odd` only once
-once, because IPython will execute the following code:
+because IPython will execute the following code:

 ~~~python
 for n in numbers: